 Worldwide School has an active recreation and social programme.
 There are activity options every day.
-We have Monday soccer, Tuesday touch rugby, Wednesday our world famous PUB NIGHT, Thursday Movies and Friday our afternoon options.
+We have Monday soccer, Tuesday touch rugby, Wednesday our world famous PUB NIGHT, Thursday Yoga and Friday our afternoon options.
 There are also regular adventure activities, parties and class trips.

 We also co-operate with 2 professional weekend trip companies that sell their services from the student lounge.
 Book directly with them.

 Worldwide School Classrooms are located on Level 5 and on Level 2.
 We allow students to eat in most classrooms and study after class hours but please tidy the room when you have finished.

 The Student Lounge on the 6th floor is for eating, drinking, chatting, relaxing.
 There are microwave ovens and hot water in the Student Lounge .
 You can use these to make a cup of tea or coffee and heat a meal.
 Students can also get meals, snacks and drinks in the school café.
 The Student Lounge is available for all students and also includes an outside area with BBQ and Ping Pong.
 Please keep Level 6 clean and tidy.
 Bins for rubbish and recycling are available.